-- Step ashore and learn about Wulaia Bay's history; land on Cape Horn
+- Step ashore and learn about Wulaia Bay's history, visiting the iconic lighthouse and the indigenous museum

 Day 1: Punta Arenas

-Later, we will be sailing to Tuckers Islets, and after lunch, we will board well-equipped Zodiac boats to get close to a colony of Magellan penguins (indigenous to the Southern Hemisphere) and cormorants.
+Later, you'll sail to Tuckers Islets and, following lunch, board Zodiac boats to get closer to a colony of Magellan penguins (indigenous to the Southern Hemisphere) and cormorants.

 * In September and April, this excursion is replaced by a short walk to a nearby glacier at Brookes Bay.

-In the afternoon we will go South through Nassau Bay to reach Cape Horn National Park, where, weather permitting, we shall go ashore.
-The legendary Cape Horn was discovered in 1616 and is a sheer 425-meter (1,394-foot) high rocky promontory.
+During the morning you will sail south through Nassau Bay to reach Cape Horn National Park, where, weather permitting, you shall go ashore.
+The legendary Cape Horn was discovered in 1616 and is a sheer 425-metre (1,394-foot) high rocky promontory.
 For many years it was an important navigation route between the Pacific and the Atlantic, and is referred to as the "End of the Earth".
 The park was declared a World Biosphere Reserve by UNESCO in 2005.

 Day 5: Ushuaia